Updated: Nov 8

-Then I realised that this blog post would be a great blog post to refer back to in the future and could potentially be a learning curve, so I thought that I would share it with you.
-I've previously shared this blog on my own page Not So Terrible Palsy and I was pleased with the response, but I still feel like I needed to reach a wider audience so here I am...
+Then I realised that this article would be a great post to refer back to in the future and could potentially be a learning curve, so I thought that I would share it with you.
+I've previously shared this on my own page Not So Terrible Palsy and I was pleased with the response, but I still feel like I needed to reach a wider audience so here I am...

 Here we go!
 Point one - and before I make this point, I am sorry if this comes across in a controversial way.
 But this is a question that I have been meaning to answer for quite some time.
 I’m not going to bore you with all the reasons why I chose occupational therapy and why the course stuck out for me.
 But, just for a bit of background information – occupational therapy was the right course for me, as I’ve always wanted to explore the field of healthcare.
 OT also entails a lot of problem-solving.
 Sometimes with occupational therapy the answer isn’t right in front of you so, seeing as I love maths, this felt great!
 Not to mention that the signature colour for occupational therapy is green, just like Cerebral Palsy - I mean, could it be more perfect!?

 However, the aim of this article is not to rewrite my personal statement; the aim is to answer a few questions that I have been asked around occupational therapy since starting my university journey.
 So, let’s get the big question out of the way…